Dimension theory of Non-Autonomous iterated function systems: Comparison of critical values and some examples

 For all $k\geq 2$, we set $n_k=2$ and

 Then $\card\ E=n$.
 See Figure~\ref{fig1}.

 \end{exmp}

-Next, we give an example that $s^*$ and $s_A$ are the sharp bounds for the upper box dimension and the Hausdorff dimension of self-affine Moran sets. \begin{exmp} Suppose that $d=2$ and $J=[0,1]^2$.
+Next, we give an example that $s^*$ and $s_A$ are the sharp bounds for the upper box dimension and the Hausdorff dimension of non-autonomous affine sets. \begin{exmp} Suppose that $d=2$ and $J=[0,1]^2$.
 For each integer $k>0$,

 Let $\D_k\in \{0,1,\ldots,8\}\times \{0,1,2\}$ and $|\D_k|=n_k$.
 For $1\leq j\leq n_k$, $T_{k,j}=\diag\{\frac{1}{9},\frac{1}{3}\}$, and

 where $b_{k,j}\in\D_k$.
 Let $s_k$ be the number of $j$ such that $(i,j)\in\D_k$ for some $i$.
 Suppose that for each $k>0$, $s_k=2$.
 Then for $\bu\in\Sigma^k$,